YuechengWu/vscode/README.md

 ## Conclusion

 At this point we could create a Pull Request and get some feedback on our changes.
 Likely there are things to be fixed, perhaps other cases we haven't considered above.
+I'm not focusing on the Pull Request workflow in this walkthrough, so I leave that as an exercise for later.

-However, the point of this walkthrough was to practice how to go from a set of steps and to reproduce a bug toward finding the right spot to make a fix, and doing it.
+The point of this walkthrough was to practice how to go from a set of steps and to reproduce a bug toward finding the right spot to make a fix, and doing it.
 Different bugs will require different approaches, but we've been able to try a lot of common techniques.

 While lots of bugs may be beyond your current knowledge of a codebase, don't get overwhelmed and assume you can't contribute.
 Many bugs are solvable with enough research and persistence.

+Have fun fixing bugs.
+There's no shortage of them.